thrivinginacademia/grantwriting/README.md

   * Provide visual break for reviewer (*anectodally, this one seems to be important!*)
   * Make proposal visually attractive

-* Types of displays:
+### Types of displays
+You may not know what displays you should include, just yet.
+Below are some types of displays to get you thinking:
   * Conceptual – illustrate concept or hypothesis, pose predictions graphically
   * Summarize – present information in concise format
   * Data – present preliminary results
   * Experimental design – Explain experimental design/ methods

-* Rules for better figures (from [Rougier et al. 2014](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833))
+### Better figures
+Figure design is not just about aesthetics.
+A well-designed, and intentionally-designed, will not only reduce distractions but will help the figure *do its job*.
+Here are some tips from [Rougier et al. 2014](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833).
   * Know your audience
   * Identify your message
   * Adapt the figure to the support medium (i.e. consider size and complexity)